rule

 Text 21

+The conceited hero called Ten-head [Râvana] could not bear that influence because the water, which moved upstream from his actions, had inundated his camp.

 The conceited hero Ten-head [Râvana] could not bear that influence because the water going upstream because of him had inundated his camp.

-The imagined hero Ten-head [Râvana] could not bear that influence as the water going upstream because of him had inundated his camp.
 (Vedabase)

 Text 22